WalletConnectFoundation/wcn/docs/using-client-cli.md

 ```bash
 irn key generate
 ```
-You should see an output as follows
+You should see output like this:

 ```bash
 Key 0